-A Look At Gab, The 'Free Speech' Social Site Where Synagogue Shooting Suspect Posted
+Gab, Site Where Synagogue Shooting Suspect Posted, Is Suspended

-The suspect in the deadly shooting at a Pittsburgh synagogue was reported to be a user of Gab, a small social networking site that prides itself on providing a platform for free speech — but has become a gathering point for far-right users.
+As of Monday, the site displayed a message saying it had been "systematically no-platformed by App Stores, multiple hosting providers, and several payment processors."

+"We have been smeared by the mainstream media for defending free expression and individual liberty for all people and for working with law enforcement to ensure that justice is served for the horrible atrocity committed at Pittsburgh," it said.

-An account linked to Robert Bowers, the 46-year-old Pittsburgh resident, wrote on Gab Saturday morning: "HIAS likes to bring invaders in that kill our people.
+The platform's future is newly in doubt because an account linked to Robert Bowers, the 46-year-old Pittsburgh resident charged in the shootings, wrote on Gab Saturday morning: "HIAS likes to bring invaders in that kill our people.
 I can't sit by and watch my people get slaughtered.
 Screw your optics, I'm going in."
-HIAS is the Hebrew Immigrant Aid Society, a Jewish nonprofit group that has the goal of helping refugees.
+HIAS is a Jewish nonprofit that has the goal of helping immigrant refugees.

-Bowers said he had a "desire to kill Jewish people," U.S. attorney Scott Brady told reporters Sunday morning.

-Bowers used anti-Semitic slurs on Gab and called Jews an "infestation" and a "problem," according to the Anti-Defamation League.
-Bowers also used the common white supremacist slogan "1488" in his profile, the group says, combining the classic white supremacist "14 words" with 88, which is code for "Heil Hitler."
+In an interview with NPR, Gab CEO and founder Andrew Torba defended his website and condemned the shooting in Pittsburgh.
+He said the site has a rule about removing direct threats, but he suggested that Bowers' post didn't sound like a concrete threat.

+"I don't know.
+Do you see a direct threat in there?
+Because I don't.
+What would you expect us to do with a post like that?
+You want us to just censor anybody who says the phrase 'I'm going in'?
+Because that's just absurd," Torba said.
+"And here's the thing: The answer to bad speech, or hate speech, however you want to define that, is more speech.
+And it always will be."

 https://t.co/J3Rfto6fi3 Statement On The Tree of Life Synagogue Shooting https://t.co/XU9Apd0cUD— Gab.com🍂 (@getongab) October 27, 2018

-Andrew Torba, who co-founded Gab and is its CEO, has said the network was made to "step up and defend free speech, defend individual liberty, defend the free flow of information that I saw under attack."

-Torba is a Trump supporter who was reportedly "once kicked out of the prestigious Silicon Valley tech accelerator Y Combinator's alumni network for calling his colleagues 'cucks,' " The Daily Beast reported.

-A casual scroll through Gab's message boards finds plenty of anti-Semitism, racism, Nazism and sexism running through its messages, along with conspiracy theories.
-The website boasts plenty of standard social media fare as well, including messages about music, art and sports.
+A casual scroll through Gab's message boards while it was up over the weekend revealed plenty of anti-Semitism, racism, Nazism and sexism running through its messages, along with conspiracy theories.
+The site boasts plenty of standard social media fare as well, including messages about music, art and sports.

 As NPR's Alina Selyukh reported last year, "many members of the far right and others who feel their views are stifled by mainstream sites like Twitter and Facebook" have gravitated toward Gab, with its promise of few restrictions on speech.

-The site often responds to critics by pointing blame to Twitter and Facebook and other social media sites for the speech that can be found on those platforms:
+The site often responds to critics by pointing blame at Twitter, Facebook and other social media sites for the speech that can be found on those platforms.

 If you use Facebook, Twitter, Instagram, or Reddit: you are using platforms that are used by terrorists, pedophiles, and criminals every single day.— Gab.com🍂 (@getongab) October 28, 2018

-Christopher Cantwell, a white nationalist who became known and was arrested after last year's Unite the Right rally, has a page on Gab.
+Christopher Cantwell, a white nationalist who became known and was arrested after last year's Unite the Right rally in Charlottesville, Va., has a page on Gab.

-Paypal cut the website off from its payment system on Saturday, according to Gab's Twitter feed.
-Paypal cited Gab's allowing "the perpetuation of hate, violence or discriminatory intolerance" as the reason, The Verge reports.

 BREAKING: https://t.co/J3Rfto6fi3 is now banned from Paypal "just because." pic.twitter.com/VA1NhY5zhr— Gab.com🍂 (@getongab) October 27, 2018